 Rarely do salespeople have a backup plan.
 What do we mean?
 Well, say your prospect indicates a new challenge they didn’t explain to you before and you’re caught off guard.
 It’s important to improvise.
 It comes down to thinking through the other challenges the client may have while addressing the main challenges they told you they were having.
 Bottom line, come as prepared as needed to ensure that if anything goes wrong with the presentation or you’re thrown off, you have a fail safe to latch onto.

 Sales presentations can be great.
 But conversations with the prospect are usually the most effective sales presentations because it becomes an open dialogue.
 This also helps the prospect get to know what type of professional or team they would be working with.
 If you are speaking the entire time, the prospect may have questions that we were not able to address but may be critical to whether you won the assignment or not.
 In the beginning, we recommend telling the prospect to feel free to interrupt you with any questions you may have.

 Ideal To Keep It Below 45 Minutes

 Long presentations are never fun.
 Being able to get your point across in a reasonable period of time is more effective than speaking for more than an hour.
-Typically a prospect will allot you a certain amount of time.
-However if it is open ended, try to keep between 30 – 45 minutes and save room for more questions at the end.
+Typically a prospect will allow you a certain amount of time.
+However if it is open ended, try to keep it between 30 – 45 minutes and save room for more questions at the end.
 This further proves you’re efficient and effective in your communications.

 Showcase Your Market Knowledge